DIY Lady Lock Forms For Under $4

 Get your tape measure, and 10 minutes of time, and skip the Amazon Prime or Minimum Order for Free shipping limits on all other sites!

-Have your lady lock forms and cannoli pins ready on the same day!
+Have your lady lock forms and cannoli pins ready on the same day when you DIY them!
+Fast.
+Easy.
+Cost-Effective!!!

 *You won’t see my hands today in the process, I had issues with my tripods and I had to shoot video instead.